 Visual artists on the global scale are exploring these subjects through a variety of media, and one of the leading ones dealing with the liaison between humanity, nature, and technology is the Australian interdisciplinary artist Patricia Piccinini.
 Best known for her chiseling, yet charming hyperreal sculptures, she devotedly investigates the inter-species interaction, biopolitics, and the environment as well as the emotional relationships our bodies have with others.

 In 2013, Piccinini launched an outstanding project called The Skywhale, an enormous sculpture of a hybrid in the form of a hot air balloon.
 The floating nature of this object practically turned it into a site-specific installation in motion that had flown across Australia and the world.

-In May 2020, a new piece commissioned as part of The Balnaves Contemporary Series will be presented; it is called Skywhalepapa, a male skywhale holding its children, and, and together with The Skywhale, it will form a skywhale family that will be launched near The National Gallery of Australia in Canberra seven times during the exhibition period.
+This year, a new piece commissioned as part of The Balnaves Contemporary Series will be presented; it is called Skywhalepapa, a male skywhale holding its children, and, and together with The Skywhale, it will form a skywhale family that will be launched near The National Gallery of Australia in Canberra seven times during the exhibition period.